sebescudie/Webinars.UsingNugets/README.md

 _In this workshop, we'll learn what is the nuget ecosystem, and with hands-on examples, download nugets and make them fit our patching habits._

-- 3 ways to get new nodes

 ## 1️.
 Introduction
 _We'll learn what is the nuget ecosystem, and how a library in structured._

+There are three ways to get new nodes in VL :

+- Write your own C# code
+- Use a library from the GAC
+- Use a nuget

 ### GAC

 - .NET already comes with many libraries : this is known as the GAC (Global Assembly Cache).
-- Let's press CTRL+SHIFT+J `System`
+- Let's press CTRL+SHIFT+J and look for the `mscorlib` and `System` libs
-- Let's create a few nodes
+- Let's create a few nodes : `Is64BitOperatingSystem`, `Is64BitsProcess`, `MachineName`, and so forth
-- Show MSDN
+- We can have documentation about those on [the MSDN website](https://docs.microsoft.com/en-us/dotnet/api/system.environment.is64bitoperatingsystem?view=netcore-3.1)

 ### NuGet ecosystem
 - Think of nuget as a database for .NET libraries (similar to JS' `npm` or python's `pip`)